rtestaverde/phpext/README.md

 		phpinfo();
 ```

-At this point calling your virtualhost/info.php from a browser will show the php configuration for this installation whithout conficts whith other eventual PHP instances.
+At this point calling your virtualhost/info.php from a browser will show the php configuration for this installation without conficts whith other eventual PHP instances.

 3. Compiling first php extension
 ---